jjti/ff/README.md

 ## Value over replacement

-The app ranks players by their [value over replacement (VOR)](https://support.fantasypros.com/hc/en-us/articles/115005868747-What-is-value-based-drafting-What-do-player-draft-values-mean-VORP-VONA-VOLS-VBD-) which is best way I'm aware of for comparing players at different positions.
+The app ranks players by their [value over replacement (VOR)](https://support.fantasypros.com/hc/en-us/articles/115005868747-What-is-value-based-drafting-What-do-player-draft-values-mean-VORP-VONA-VOLS-VBD-) which is the best way I'm aware of for comparing players at different positions.
 The app does this by calculating the "replacement value" for each position.
 The replacement value is 1+ the number that are expected to be drafted within the first 10 rounds of a draft.

 ![screen shot 2018-08-18 at 5 35 32 pm](https://user-images.githubusercontent.com/13923102/44303360-0b0b6a80-a30d-11e8-8901-179bfa8ac693.png)

-So if there are 10 teams, and we expect 8 QBs to be drafted within the first 100 picks (based on ESPN's average draft position data), the replacement value is the predicted number of points of the 9's best QB.
+So if there are 10 teams, and we expect 8 QBs to be drafted within the first 100 picks (based on ESPN's average draft position data), the replacement value is the predicted number of points of the 9'th best QB.

-Since the expected number of drafted players at each position is dependent on the number of teams, VOR is recalculated if the number of teams is changed.
+Since the expected number of drafted players at each position depends on the number of teams, the app recalculates VOR if the number of teams changes.

 ## Tracking teams' VOR

-Teams are tracked during the draft, and a tally is kept of the VOR of team's starters.
+The app keeps tally of every teams' summed VOR (for their starters).
 It's a real-time index for how well everyone is doing.

 ![screen shot 2018-08-18 at 5 58 15 pm](https://user-images.githubusercontent.com/13923102/44303512-5115fd80-a310-11e8-8005-811895620d92.png)